chrispriv/aeroscenery-afs_addons/scenery/ae_dubai.md

 Photo scenery in HD for Dubai area and Abu Dhabi, covering a large part of the United Arab Emirates.

-There are 12 airports included (most with aprons, taxiways and objects) as well.
+There are 12 airports included (most with aprons, taxiways and objects).

 There is also an elevation fix for Dubai and Abu Dhabi City.

-## Description
+## Note

 Version 1.2 has been updated to work together with add. photo sceneries of the Gulf States (Qatar, Bahrain and Oman in progress).